No Match Found

 At the end of each year, we eliminate our residual carbon footprint with verified, certified offsets, primarily in high value global biodiversity hotspots so that they both protect biodiversity and enable us to be carbon neutral - a status we have held each year since 2007.

-Throughout this thirteen year period, we’ve engaged our employees extensively.
+Throughout this fifteen year period, we’ve engaged our employees extensively.
 The early years centred on ‘sustainable behaviours’ that would help us deliver the environmental results we had set for ourselves in our offices.
 But as climate change and other environmental issues have risen to the fore in recent years, our people now expect us to help them lead more sustainable lifestyles both at work and at home, as part of being a responsible business.
 As a result, we run multiple, regular, firm-wide campaigns such as Cycle to Work and Veganuary, and offer a year-round personal IT gadget recycling programme and undertake environmental volunteering.
 In 2019, we supported WWF to create a film about the role of business in protecting our planet, and screened it to our people across the UK and around the world.
 We constantly evolve our programmes to keep them relevant.
 In 2020, we created a Sustainable Living at Home campaign to support our people and to encourage environmental behaviours as our workforce moved to a new model of working from home, during the pandemic.

 Each of these initiatives has played a part in helping to reduce our carbon footprint, and in most cases, they have saved us money.
 They’ve also helped us to attract and retain the talent we need, and to meet rising expectations of our clients who now seek high environmental standards from their advisors.